Hawa (2022 Bangladeshi film): Home media

-Hawa was digitally premiered on iScreen from 16 March 2023.
+Hawa was digitally premiered in Bangladesh through iScreen from 16 March 2023.

+After that, it was also digitally premiered in India and Singapore through SonyLIV from 7 July 2023.

+In India, this film is available in four dubbed versions (Hindi, Tamil, Telugu and Malayalam) along with its original Bengali audio.

 Controversies

-After the release of the film, some on social media claimed that the film was a remake of Sea Fog, but its director denied it, saying that the subject of Sea Fog is human trafficking and his film's story has nothing to do with it.
+After the release of the film, some on social media claimed that the film was a remake of Sea Fog, but the director denied these claims saying that the subject of Sea Fog is human trafficking and which is not featured in this story.
 Chanchal Chowdhury claims it is an original story film while some call it a plagiarized version of Abhijan film directed by Razzak.

-The film was also accused of violating the Wildlife Protection Act 2012, where Chanchal Chowdhury was seen eating the meat of an acridotheres.
+The film was also accused of violating the Wildlife Protection Act 2012, where Chanchal Chowdhury was seen eating the meat of a starling.
 The director denied the claim but the wildlife crime unit registered a case against him on August 17.
-After 11 days, the wildlife crime unit applied the court to withdraw the case and expressed their desire to fix the issue by discuss with the production team.
+After 11 days, the wildlife crime unit applied the court to withdraw the case and expressed their desire to fix the issue through discussions with the production team.
 Nargis Sultana, the plaintiff in the case, was arraigned by the Ministry of Information and Broadcasting on August 29 for filing the case.

 A legal notice was issued on 22 August 2022 to stop and ban the screening of the film citing violation of wildlife conservation laws, use of obscene language and violent murder scenes.
 On 29 October 2022, another case was made against producer and Chanchal Chowdhury for not showing anti-smoking warning in the film.

 Reception

 Critical response

 Hasib Ur Rashid Ifti, a columnist for The Daily Star praised its cinematography and color grading.
 He also praised the acting of Chanchal and Nasir.
 Saykot Kabir Shayok from The Business Standard praised its dialogue and background music and said: "Hawa is reportedly houseful across the country on the first day and I would say it is truly worth the hype."
 According to columnist Ahsan Kabir, it is the most talked film of Cinema of Bangladesh in 2022.
 According to him, the song "Tumi Bondhu Kala Pakhi" from this film takes people to another world and he appreciated the song.
 According to Tanmoy Pal of Ajker Patrika, the best part of this film is its actors.
 He felt the film's dialogues were uninteresting and the character named Gulati lacked variety.
-According to Indradatta Basu of Anandabazar Patrika, Hawa, the film made with care, highlighted the plight of a woman in a male-dominated society and critiqued patriarchy politically.
+According to Indradatta Basu of Anandabazar Patrika, Hawa, the film was made with care and highlighted the plight of a woman in a male-dominated society and critiqued patriarchy politically.
 According to her, the story would have been able to reveal its multi-dimensionality if the character of Gulti had been silent throughout.
 According to Basu, as a thriller film, it failed to create a thrill.
 Alam Khorshed of Bangla Tribune appreciated the director's political and social relevance of the country's folk mythology in the film.
 According to him the film has a touch of excellence in every aspect.